nehcgnail/nehcgnail.github.io/_pages/prospective_students.md

 - Working experience in public health, medicine, and other fields in health sciences.
 - Evidence of research training and experience (e.g., research assistantships, publications, etc.).

 Compensation & Benefits: Compensation is commensurate with qualification and experience.
-The position offers office space, computers, tuition benefits, and other benefits in accordance with regulations of the University and Arnold School of Public Health.
+The position offers office space, computers, tuition benefits, and other benefits in accordance with regulations at the University and Arnold School of Public Health.

 Application procedures:
 - Send (1) a letter of interest, (2) CV, (3) contact of references, and (4) a copy of representative publication (optional) to Chen Liang (&#99;&#108;&#105;&#97;&#110;&#103;&#64;&#109;&#97;&#105;&#108;&#98;&#111;&#120;&#46;&#115;&#99;&#46;&#101;&#100;&#117;).